Community Building Committee#

 Inclusion: Authentically bringing traditionally excluded individuals and/or groups into processes, activities, and decision/policy making in a way that shares power.

-This committee will report to the Steering Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
+This committee will report to the Executive Council quarterly on all areas of responsibility, including activities, finances, and DEI efforts.
 This committee will also publish an annual blog post for the broader global community.

-Per the guidelines outlined in the governance for forming a decision-making body, the initial committee will be composed of three current Steering Council members.
+Per the guidelines outlined in the governance for forming a decision-making body, the initial committee will be composed of three current Executive Council members.
 Following these guidelines, the intention is for this committee to grow to include members from the Jupyter community in a way that supports engagement from a wider group of community members.